The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Northridge Evergreen Show 2024.md

 |title =Northridge Evergreen Show 2024
 |date=January 2, 2024
 |cybernetwork=y|}}
-**_ Chuck E. Cheese Northridge Evergreen Show 2024**_ is the generic show released on January 2, 2024 and was played until March 31, 2024.
+<b><i> Chuck E. Cheese Northridge Evergreen Show 2024</b></i> is the generic show released on January 2, 2024 and was played until March 31, 2024.

 This was created as a unique showtape to only be played at Northridge to preserve the animatronics.
 This show features 3 programmed songs with the standard live being Me & My Friends.